-We are a community of people living in the middle of the rainforest as a family and as a team working together in the different projects to make a positive impact towards rainforest conservation.
+We are a community of people living in the amazon rainforest working together in the different projects to make a positive impact on rainforest conservation.

-Our staff includes Peruvians from Puerto Maldonado and from other regions of Peru, and former volunteers who made Peru and our jungle their home.
-With a variety of skills, degrees, and experiences we put together our knowledge, passion and dedication to make Taricaya a great place to live and work in direct contact with nature helping to preserve it.
+Our staff includes Peruvian locals as well as former volunteers who made Peru and Taricaya their home.
+With a variety of skills, degrees, and experiences we put our knowledge, passion and dedication together to make Taricaya a great place to live and work in direct contact with the nature we are helping to conserve.

 why we do it?